kaiachain/kaia-dapp-mono/dev-ambassadors/hiring/README.md

 > [!NOTE]
 > **`TL;DR`**
-> ✅ As a Klaytn Ambassador, you will be taking the lead in engaging with on our community channels.
+> ✅ As a Kaia Ambassador, you will be taking the lead in engaging with on our community channels.
-> ✅ You will also have the chance to represent Klaytn at major blockchain events and developer meetups with all related expenses paid.
+> ✅ You will also have the chance to represent Kaia at major blockchain events and developer meetups with all related expenses paid.
-> ✅ Outstanding Klaytn Ambassadors may also be offered internship or employment opportunities at Klaytn.
+> ✅ Outstanding Kaia Ambassadors may also be offered internship or employment opportunities at Kaia.
 >
 > Interested?
 Apply through the Google Form (Dev Ambassador & Brand Ambassador) whenever you feel like applying!